l4m4re/growatt-inverter-info/doc/README.md

 Grott checkout and rerunning the import pipeline will flag new or changed addresses alongside the vendor and Home Assistant views we already collect.

+## Incremental Enrichment Plan

+We now treat `register_catalog.json` + `growatt_registers_best_guess.json` as the
+authoritative baseline and layer every other source on top via additive metadata.
+Each extractor produces a source-specific overlay that only carries external identifiers, labels and explanatory text; core numerical fields remain anchored in the best-guess dataset unless a reviewed conflict replaces them.

+- **Overlay artefacts** – every extractor writes `doc/overlays/<source>_overlay.json`
+  keyed by canonical register id.
+Payloads append identifiers (`external_ids`), descriptive snippets (`external_notes`) and optional enum/bitfield candidates under a per-source namespace.
+Nothing in the overlay mutates the canonical value directly.
+- **Promotion step** – `doc/promote_overlays.py` ingests overlays, merges any
+  conflict-free metadata into `growatt_registers_best_guess.json`, refreshes the derived `growatt_registers_best_guess.v2.json`, and writes unresolved items to `doc/conflicts/pending/<source>.json`.
+- **Conflict handling** – reviewers triage the pending list, capture decisions in `doc/conflicts/resolved.json` (e.g. “prefer HA label”, “keep vendor unit”), and rerun the promoter.
+The promoter also honours the resolution file when regenerating the dataset.
+- **Catalog alignment** – extractors must map every address to an existing block id; if no block fits, they emit a warning so we can extend the catalog before merging.
+Section comparisons follow the same pattern introduced in `convert_growatt_registers_best_guess.py` (full match, partial coverage, or “not catalogued”).
+- **Provenance retention** – merged metadata always records its origin in `register_values[..]["metadata"]["sources"]` so downstream tooling can filter or display source-specific details without parsing the overlays again.

+This incremental pipeline keeps the best-guess document authoritative, captures all the human-friendly identifiers we need for Grott/UI matching, and ensures that disagreements remain visible until explicitly resolved.

+### Agent Task Suggestions

+- Wire up `doc/extract_ha_overlay.py` that parses the Home Assistant integration (entities, service names, enum labels) and emits the HA overlay JSON described above, including block warnings when unknown registers appear.
+- Implement `doc/promote_overlays.py` with support for the overlay merge rules, conflict queue generation and automatic regeneration of the `.v2` export.
+- Draft `doc/conflicts/review_helper.py` that lists outstanding conflicts grouped by source, shows canonical versus candidate values, and lets a reviewer write decisions back into `doc/conflicts/resolved.json`.
+- Extend `convert_growatt_registers_best_guess.py` (or a sibling report script) to ingest overlays for read-only reporting so we can diff canonical entries with their aggregated external identifiers in one place.
 ## Grott export and semantic matching roadmap

 The long-term goal is a reproducible workflow that keeps deterministic sources